Get

 Food & Diet Requirements 🐡

 Like all felines, the Somali cat is an obligate carnivore, which means it requires meat to get all its needed nutrients.
 That means you should feed your cat high-quality food rich in protein that comes from a good source.
-When it comes to how much you should feed your Somali, it’s best to talk with your feline’s vet for a recommendation.
+When it comes to how much you should feed your Somali, it’s best to talk with an experienced vet for a recommendation.
 With how active these kitties are, there’s little risk of your pet gaining too much weight, but you still don’t want to overfeed it.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Exercise 🐈